expressjs/session/README.md

 `req.sessionID`.
 This is simply a read-only value set when a session is loaded/created.

-### req.sessionOptions

-To get the options of the session, access the request property `req.sessionOptions`.

-**NOTE** For performance reasons, this is the original global options object.
-Changes to it would take effect for all requests in an undefined manner.

 ## Session Store Implementation

 Every session store _must_ be an `EventEmitter` and implement specific